Moros1138/olcPGEX_MiniAudio/README.md

 For Windows MSVC the instructions match any other olcPixelGameEngine!

+For Emscripten, add ``-sEXPORTED_RUNTIME_METHODS=HEAPF32 -sSTACK_SIZE=131072`` to the build command.

+The HEAPF32 is required to be exported.
+I don't know why, but this is particularly necessary for more recent versions of emscripten.

-For Emscripten, add ``-sSTACK_SIZE=131072`` to the build command.
-This doubles the default stack size used by emscripten.
-Without it, emscripten runs out of stack space causing it enter a forever loop with "index out of bounds" errors and exception!
+The increased stack size is to prevent emscripten running out of stack space causing it enter a forever loop with "index out of bounds" errors and exception!

 For Linux, add ``-ldl`` to the build command..